christophenne/glasskube-argocd-demo/README.md

 # glasskube-argocd-demo

 In this guide we explore some options of using Glasskube in a GitOps powered environment with ArgoCD and renovate.
+We will install a demo web application on top of it.
 Feel free to try out all the steps yourself in your own test cluster.
 We are also eager to get feedback on Glasskube and the guide and are happy to discuss your inputs.